minio/docs/source/reference/minio-mc/mc-idp-ldap-rm.rst

 .. mc-cmd:: ALIAS
    :required:

-   The :ref:`alias <alias>` of the MinIO deployment for which to output the current AD/LDAP configuration.
+   The :ref:`alias <alias>` of the MinIO deployment for which to remove the current AD/LDAP configuration.

    For example: